MetaCell/nwb-explorer/README.md

 ### Javascript code from sources

 JS/HTML code can be found inside `static/org.geppetto.frontend/src/main/webapp/`.
 The code needs to be rebuilt with webpack everytime there is a change.
-The recommended way is to do so using the Webpack development serverer running in `/static/org.geppetto.frontend/src/main/webapp/` this command:
+To avoid having to do so you can use the Webpack development server running in `/static/org.geppetto.frontend/src/main/webapp/` this command:

 ```bash
 npm run build-dev-noTest:watch
 ```

+This will spawn a process that while left running will watch for any changes on the `webapp` folder and automatically deploy them each time a file is saved.

 To check if a dependency is installed in development mode, run `pip list`.